a3rk/remix/README.md

 To run in background:

-    ./bin/Remixd --log-file Remixd.log --detach
+    ./bin/remixd --log-file remixd.log --detach

-To run as a systemd service, copy [Remixd.service](utils/systemd/Remixd.service) to `/etc/systemd/system/` and [Remixd.conf](utils/conf/Remixd.conf) to `/etc/`.
-The [example service](utils/systemd/Remixd.service) assumes that the user `Remix` exists and its home is the data directory specified in the [example config](utils/conf/Remixd.conf).
+To run as a systemd service, copy [remixd.service](utils/systemd/remixd.service) to `/etc/systemd/system/` and [remixd.conf](utils/conf/remixd.conf) to `/etc/`.
+The [example service](utils/systemd/remixd.service) assumes that the user `remix` exists and its home is the data directory specified in the [example config](utils/conf/remixd.conf).

-If you're on Mac, you may need to add the `--max-concurrency 1` option to Remix-wallet-cli, and possibly Remixd, if you get crashes refreshing.
+If you're on Mac, you may need to add the `--max-concurrency 1` option to remix-wallet-cli, and possibly remixd, if you get crashes refreshing.

 ## Using Tor

-While Remix isn't made to integrate with Tor, it can be used wrapped with torsocks, if you add --p2p-bind-ip 127.0.0.1 to the Remixd command line.
+While Remix isn't made to integrate with Tor, it can be used wrapped with torsocks, if you add --p2p-bind-ip 127.0.0.1 to the remixd command line.
 You also want to set DNS requests to go over TCP, so they'll be routed through Tor, by setting DNS_PUBLIC=tcp or use a particular DNS server with DNS_PUBLIC=tcp://a.b.c.d (default is 8.8.4.4, which is Google DNS).
 You may also disable IGD (UPnP port forwarding negotiation), which is pointless with Tor.
 To allow local connections from the wallet, you might have to add TORSOCKS_ALLOW_INBOUND=1, some OSes need it and some don't.
 Example:

-`DNS_PUBLIC=tcp torsocks Remixd --p2p-bind-ip 127.0.0.1 --no-igd`
+`DNS_PUBLIC=tcp torsocks remixd --p2p-bind-ip 127.0.0.1 --no-igd`

 or:

-`DNS_PUBLIC=tcp TORSOCKS_ALLOW_INBOUND=1 torsocks Remixd --p2p-bind-ip 127.0.0.1 --no-igd`
+`DNS_PUBLIC=tcp TORSOCKS_ALLOW_INBOUND=1 torsocks remixd --p2p-bind-ip 127.0.0.1 --no-igd`

 TAILS ships with a very restrictive set of firewall rules.
 Therefore, you need to add a rule to allow this connection too, in addition to telling torsocks to allow inbound connections.
 Full example:

 `sudo iptables -I OUTPUT 2 -p tcp -d 127.0.0.1 -m tcp --dport 18081 -j ACCEPT`

-`DNS_PUBLIC=tcp torsocks ./Remixd --p2p-bind-ip 127.0.0.1 --no-igd --rpc-bind-ip 127.0.0.1 --data-dir /home/amnesia/Persistent/your/directory/to/the/blockchain`
+`DNS_PUBLIC=tcp torsocks ./remixd --p2p-bind-ip 127.0.0.1 --no-igd --rpc-bind-ip 127.0.0.1 --data-dir /home/amnesia/Persistent/your/directory/to/the/blockchain`

-`./Remix-wallet-cli`
+`./remix-wallet-cli`

 ## Debugging

 This section contains general instructions for debugging failed installs or problems encountered with Remix.
-First ensure you are running the latest version built from the Github repo.
+First ensure you are running the latest version built from the Gitlab repo.

 ### Obtaining stack traces and core dumps on Unix systems